 First Do No Harm

 "In the world of chronic illnesses, especially the invisible type, you become conditioned to doctors not listening or rather not hearing you.
 We are years past the random testing and misdiagnosis.
-We have moved beyond the frustrating years of “Its just growing pains” and “I think she may have anxiety.”
+We have moved beyond the frustrating years of "It's just growing pains" and "I think she may have anxiety."
 Still, I feel like we are years away from consistent quality care.

 During our most recent drive to the hospital, I was silently praying, "Please, God, allow today to go smoothly."
-After the prior week’s blood clot fiasco and a five and half hour session, I knew Jayde needed an easy day.
+After the prior week's blood clot fiasco and a five-and-a-half-hour session, I knew Jayde needed an easy day.
 Upon settling into our room, we were promptly greeted by one of our favorite nurses, Leslie.
 I became anxious when she informed us Sara, the charge nurse who has accessed Jayde's port since she received it, was not on duty.
 Leslie and Sara consistently exemplify going above and beyond, and we know our daughter will receive quality care.

 There are only three nurses in the pediatric unit trained in port accessing and de-accessing.
 Unfortunately, none of them were on duty during our visit.
 We all chatted while waiting for a nurse from another part of the hospital to arrive.
-Upon the nurse’s arrival, we quickly realized she was no “Sara.”
+Upon the nurse's arrival, we quickly realized she was no "Sara."
 She did not have the correct needle, despite me showing her a photo with the information for the proper non-coring needle and telling her a Powerport needle was necessary.
-She told me, “This one will be just fine.”
-She wanted to use a different size, despite our daughter telling her what size she should use.
+She told me, "This one will be just fine."
+She wanted to use a different size despite our daughter telling her what size she should use.
 Granted, Jayde is not a doctor, but she is well versed in her body, her conditions, and her healthcare.
 The nurse did eventually acquiesce.
-Still, Jayde did not deserve to be dismissed by someone who has no prior knowledge of her care or experiences.
-The nurse was in a hurry to access Jayde's port, not allowing the antiseptic to dry on its own (which will cause blistering under her bandage).
+Still, Jayde did not deserve to be dismissed by someone who had no prior knowledge of her care or experiences.
+The nurse was in a hurry to access Jayde's port, not allowing the antiseptic to dry on its own (which caused blistering under her bandage).
 Instead, she wiped the area with gauze.
 Overall, her technique was lacking, making us grateful she is not a pediatric nurse but giving us cause for concern when our daughter outgrows the pediatric unit.

 When the time came to de-access Jayde's port, two nurse externs arrived in her room.
 It was obvious one was teaching, and one was learning.
 The first words I heard, "We only use the blue gloves when dealing with chemo patients."
 As she put on the white gloves, without washing her hands, she commented, "These are like food service gloves."
 I was grimacing as I observed these women preparing to work on my daughter.
 I could not sit silently, knowing they were on the verge of placing her at risk.
 "Yes, they are like service gloves, and you should be using the blue sterile gloves when de-accessing her port."
 The young nurse met my comment with a tone of sarcasm, "Are you sure?"
 "YES.
 I am."
 "Well, we don't have any of them."
 My frustration began to boil over, "Well, go get them."
 She quietly huffed while grabbing the hospital phone in her pocket.
 I was preparing to place myself between the nurse and Jayde and have my husband retrieve Leslie.

 Thankfully, the nurse externs departed, returning with sterile gloves.
 Without donning a mask or giving Jayde one, the nurse hastily removed the needle, and Jayde began bleeding.
 Remember the wrong needle from the first nurse?
-Hence all the bleeding and subsequently swelling, hardening, and bruising.
+Hence, all the bleeding and subsequently swelling, hardening, and bruising.
 These are incidents, which have not occurred before this visit.
-The young nurse did not flush my daughter’s port with saline, before the heparin flush.
+The young nurse did not flush my daughter's port with saline before the heparin flush.
 She did not bother to clean the fresh wound before she slapped some gauze and a Band-Aid over it, then hurried out.
 I am aware the protocols for de-accessing a port are less sterile than when accessing it.
 However, I question why?
 There is now an open wound that allows the perfect opportunity for germs to seep in and infection to fester.

 We have been quite fortunate to find several amazing physicians, nurses, and surgeons along our journey.
 I have the utmost respect for these nurses and doctors.
 However, when a medical professional's egos cause them to be callous and deaf to their patients and caregivers, my respect takes a flying leap out the window.
 On this day, it dove headfirst.